eldstal/replacement-parts/README.md

 Please keep in mind that there are many ways to manufacture the part, and that a faithful representation of the original is the best starting point.
-If a part does not exist in the library, please add the original first and then adapt it for specific users (e.g. molding).
+If a part does not exist in the library, please add the original first and then adapt it for specific users (e.g. moulding).

 ## Naming
 The directory containing a part should be named in a descriptive and (if possible) short manner.